 Left to right: NARS Highlighting Blush in Albatross, LORAC Perfectly-Lit Luminizing Powder, bareMinerals READY Luminizer Duo.

 Powder highlighters are best applied after foundation, powder, bronzer and blush.
 A powder highlighter is the last finishing touch when dusted over the high points of your face.

 Gorgeous on skin with yellow undertones.
 Very finally-milled, not at all powdery or chalky.

 Great for neutral skin tones with it’s champagne tone.
 Silky and high-pigmented.

-bareMinerals READY Luminizer Duo
+bareMinerals READY Luminizer Duo, similar